How you learn

 For Computer Science candidates interviewed overseas, a written Maths assessment will be administered by the overseas interviewing team instead of the CSAT.
 This will then be made available to the Cambridge College along with the overseas interview report.

 Computer Science may be approached from a variety of backgrounds.
 The Cambridge course rapidly teaches a broad range of practical and theoretical computer science topics.
 It is assumed that students will have a sound mathematical background but other topics (e.g. electronics) will be taught from their foundation.
-A physical science is also beneficial, particularly if choosing the Natural Sciences option in the first year.
+A physical science is also beneficial.
 An A Level in Computer Science is useful, but not a requirement.
 An A Level in ICT is of less use in terms of preparation for the Cambridge course.